Changes to the Verification Requirements for the 2021-22 Academic Year

 What is verification?

 Every year, a sample of students are selected for federal verification.
 The student may see this indicated on the Student Aid Report or via a notification from the Office of Financial Aid.
 Verification is the process used to confirm the data reported on a student's FAFSA.
-The Department of Education provides us with the authority to request any documentation to complete verification.
+The Department of Education provides us with the authority to request any documentation necessary to complete verification.

 The student and/or parent must provide the requested documentation by the deadline indicated in the notification.
 Failure to complete the verification process will result in ineligibility for federal student aid, including grants, loans and work-study.
 Federal Verification does not impact eligibility for institutional scholarships, state grants and/or outside awards.

 All students selected for verification must provide the following:

-Identity and Statement of Educational Purpose - This MUST be completed in the presence of a financial aid staff member!
+- Some students may be required to complete this form at the Office of Financial Aid: Identity and Statement of Educational Purpose.
+This form must be completed in the presence of a financial aid staff member!
 Do not complete before coming to the office.

 Verification & Billing

 Financial aid will not pay to the student's semester bill until the verification documents have been submitted and reviewed by the Office of Financial Aid.
-As a result, a student may not receive a refund from federal student aid until the process is complete.
+As a result, a student may not receive a refund from excess federal student aid until the process is complete.
 Credit from financial aid will be removed from the student's account as of October.
 Unpaid accounts may result in late fees and a hold may be placed on the student's registration until the bill is paid.
-Therefore, it is imperitive that students/families complete the verification process before the deadline in their notice.
+Therefore, it is imperative that students/families complete the verification process before the deadline in their notice.